 Hybrid symposium on gender-equitable language with Dr. Monique Ritter

-The Gender and Queer Studies section of the German Society for Social Work, in collaboration with various universities, including Zittau/Görlitz University of Applied Sciences, hosted the hybrid symposium "Speak up!".
+The network Verbinden & Verbünden - intersectional and queerfeminist perspectives in social work, in cooperation with the Protestant University of Applied Sciences Darmstadt and the University of Applied Sciences Zittau/Görlitz, invited participants to the hybrid symposium "Speak up!".
+People from the network, various federal states and universities were involved in the preparatory group: Kerstin Balkow, Sannik Ben Dehler, Gudrun Ehlert, Ioanna M. Menhard, Alexandra Rau, Monique Ritter, Elke Schimpf.
 The aim of the event was to create spaces for discussion on the importance and use of gender-equitable, inclusive and discrimination-sensitive language in social work.
 Over 200 participants - including professionals, students, representatives of initiatives, teachers and researchers - developed joint positions and (professional) policy strategies.

 The symposium made it clear that language is a central component of inclusion and justice and that social work will continue to stand up for its promotion in the future.